Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                                 For EVPN AF, an additional key  **"stitching"** is used.

-                                                | In this project below parameters are set by default for both AFs(IPv4 and IPv6):
+                                                | In this project, the  parameters are set by default for

+                                                both AFs (IPv4 and IPv6):

                                                 * 1:1